astral-sh/uv/docs/concepts/projects/init.md

 !!! note

-    If using `scikit-build`, you'll see CMake configuration and a `main.cpp` file instead.
+    If using `scikit-build-core`, you'll see CMake configuration and a `main.cpp` file instead.

 The Rust library defines a simple function: